programminghistorian/jekyll/en/author-guidelines.md

     *	**Religion**: Upper case for Anglican, Baptist, Buddhist, Catholic, Christian, Hindu, Methodist, Muslim, Protestant, Roman Catholic, Sikh, but lower for evangelicals, charismatics, atheists.
     *	**Holy Books (select)**:
         *	**Bible**: Capitalise if referring to Old or New Testament.
         *	**Buddhist**: sutras (sermons) and abhidhamma (analysis and interpretation).
-For Tibetan Buddhismthere are also tantric texts and the Tibetan Book of the Dead.
+For Tibetan Buddhism there are also tantric texts and the Tibetan Book of the Dead.
         *	**Hindu**: the Śruti texts: Vedas, Samhitas, Brahmanas, Aranyakas, Upanishads; the Vedāngas, Hindu epics, Sutras, Shastras, philosophical texts, the Puranas, the Kāvya, the Bhasyas, many Nibandhas.
         *	**Judaism**: the Tanakh (Torah, Nevi'im, Ketuvim), Talmud (Mishnah, Gemara)
         *	**Qu'ran**: Capitalise.
 Texts include the Hadith, the Tawrat (Torah), Zabur (possibly Psalms), Injil (1.2 billion).